 Ball Pythons are one of the most popular types of pet snakes for many reasons.
 Not only are they lovely to look at, but they’re also quite docile and rarely ever bite.
-However, as all experienced snake owners know, getting bitten by your pet is a right of passage.
+And their bites do not hurt too much.
+However, as all experienced snake owners know, getting bitten by your pet is a rite of passage.
 Rarely does any snake owner go unbitten forever.

 If your Ball Python bites you, does it hurt and is it dangerous?
 What should you do in the event of a bite from your pet snake?
 Here is everything you need to know.

 As non-venomous snakes, Ball Python bites are not dangerous.
 Nor are they extremely painful.
 While all snake teeth are super sharp, Ball Pythons don’t have powerful jaws.
 They strangle their prey to death and don’t use their teeth quite as much as other snake species might.

 A Ball Python bite may feel as bad as a paper cut, stubbed toe, or hitting your funny bone.
 It basically feels like a series of small pinpricks.

 Ball Python bites typically don’t cause much damage.
 If you quickly jerk away from your snake, these tiny puncture wounds may tear, becoming a bigger problem for both you and your pet.
 As you swiftly pull away from your snake, its teeth may get stuck and rip out.
 If a Ball Python bites you, always remain calm.

 Why Did My Ball Python Bite Me?

 The most common reason for Ball Python bites is that the animal was provoked.
 It also might have mistaken your hand or finger for prey.

 To avoid snake bites that result in mistaken identifies, always ensure your hands never smell like your snake’s dinner.
 Wash your hands after handling rodents or touching any other household pet.